American Indian Movement: Informants true and false

 In late 1974, AIM leaders discovered that Douglas Durham, a prominent member who was by then head of security, was an FBI informant.
 They confronted him and expelled him from AIM at a press conference in March 1975.
 Durham's girlfriend, Jancita Eagle Deer, was later found dead after being struck by a speeding car.
 She had last been seen with Durham, and he continued to be a suspect in her possible murder.
 Durham was also scheduled to testify in front of the Church Committee, but that hearing was suspended due to the deadly Pine Ridge reservation shootout.

 With some members in fugitive status after the Pine Ridge shootout, suspicions about FBI infiltration remained high.
 For various reasons, Anna Mae Aquash, the highest-ranking woman in AIM, was mistakenly suspected of being an informant, after she had voiced suspicions about Durham.
 Aquash was threatened by FBI agent David Price, with the threat she would be dead within the year if she refused to inform on Leonard Peltier.
 Aquash was arrested then quickly released shortly creating more unfounded suspicion.
 She disappeared in late 1975.
 Later it was found she had been murdered.
 According to testimony at trials in 2004 and 2010 of two Native rights activists convicted of her murder (Looking Cloud and Graham) kidnapped her and interrogated her in the fall of 1975.
 In mid-December she was taken from Denver, Colorado, to Rapid City, South Dakota, and interrogated again, then taken to Rosebud Reservation and finally to a far corner of Pine Ridge Reservation, where she was killed by a gunshot to the back of the head.
-Her decomposing body was found a year later, in February 1976.
+Her decomposing body was found the following year, in February 1976.
 After the coroner failed to find the bullet hole in Aquash's head, the FBI severed both of her hands and sent them to Washington, D.C., allegedly for identification purposes, then buried her as a Jane Doe.
 Aquash's body was later exhumed and identified by relatives.
 A second autopsy discovered the bullet wound and found she had been murdered.
 Aquash was given a second burial, before her remains were moved to her ancestral land in Nova Scotia, Canada.